 - Burnaby Farmers Market – the winter of 2019/20 is the first year that the Burnaby location is open all year.
 The winter edition of the market goes from November until April between 10 am and 2 pm on Saturdays in the parking lot outside Burnaby City Hall.

 - Cannery Farmers Market – this winter market takes place inside the Gulf of Georgia Cannery at 12138 Fourth Avenue in Steveston Village.
 It happens every second week or so on Sundays from October to April from 10 am to 3 pm.
 If you’re interested in visiting historic Steveston Village in the winter and want to see the cannery for FREE, the above dates are great days to do so.

 - Port Moody Winter Farmers Market – takes place on Sundays from 10 am to 2 pm from early November until late April at the Port Moody Recreation Complex at 300 Ioco Road in Port Moody.

 - Riley Park Farmers Market (formerly the Nat Bailey Winter Farmers Market) – on Saturdays from November until April from 10 am to 2 pm at the East Parking Lot of Nat Bailey Stadium at 4601 Ontario Street.

 - Hastings Park Farmers Market – from 10 am to 2 pm on Sundays from November 4 until April 28, 2019, at Hastings Skatepark by the PNE (at Renfrew Street and Pandora, just a couple of blocks from Hastings Street).

-- Royal City Winter Farmers Market – in the 600 block of Belmont Street in New Westminster from 11 am until 3 pm on the first and third Saturdays of each month between November 3, 2018 and April 20, 2019.
+- New Westminster Farmers Market – in the 600 block of Belmont Street in New Westminster from 11 am until 3 pm on the first and third Saturdays of each month between the beginning of November and mid to late April.